-In simple organisms, control mainly uses presence or absence of sensed matter to turn things on or off or sensed scalar values to specify and modify other values (e.g. chemotaxis).
+In simple organisms, control mainly uses presence or absence of sensed matter to turn things on or off or sensed scalar values to specify and modify other values (e.g. homeostasis and chemotaxis).

-But as organisms and their internal structures become more complex, the need for structural rather than metrical specifications increases.
+As organisms and their internal structures become more complex, the need for structural rather than metrical specifications increases.